 Your next steps

 If you’ve started to notice any of these signs, it probably means you’re outgrowing your safety consultant.
-That doesn’t mean he or she doesn’t still play a valuable role in your organization, but it does mean you need to change your approach.
+That doesn’t mean he or she doesn’t still play a valuable role in your organization, but it might mean you need to change your approach to supplement their work.

-Our next post addresses some of these solutions and provides you with ideas to help you effectively manage safety, keep costs down, and prevent administrative burden from hindering your growth.
+Our next post addresses some of these solutions and provides you with ideas to help you effectively manage safety, keep costs down, and prevent administrative burden from hindering your growth and success.